ucsb-cs148-f21/project-t04-youtubevoice/team/user_journey.md

 * As a podcast listener, I can create a dub from subtitles so that I can listen to foreign language podcasts.
 * As a content creator, I can recreate previously subtitled videos with a different voice or language so that they can reach a larger audience.
 * As a Youtube viewer, I can convert the subtitles of any silent video into a voice so that I can multitask while listening to it.
+* As a home cook, I can listen to video tutorials out loud in my own language so that I can cook at the same time.